mshokrnezhad/CFPulse/README.md

 ### Prerequisites

-- Python 3.11 (for local runs) or Docker
-- (Optional) Make sure you have `docker` installed for containerized runs
+- Make sure you have `docker` installed for containerized runs
+- Make sure you have SMTP port 587 open
+- Make sure you have corn installed
 - Prepare your Notion page to connect: [YouTube guide](https://youtu.be/M1gu9MDucMA?si=7DvvA-buMQaj1vg5).
 We suppose your research intrests are stored in a Notion page.
 - Prepare your Gmail to send email with it in Python: [YouTube guide](https://youtu.be/QJobMzcmoMo?si=erZykd9OXITdnJT_).
 We will email the analysis using Gmail.